Counting centralizers and z-classes of some F-groups: The main results

 d) In view of \cite[Proposition 1]{mann}, we have $\mid \frac{Z(x)}{Z(G)}\mid=p$ for all $x \in G \setminus Z(G)$.
 Hence the result follows. \end{proof}

-We now compute the number of distinct centralizers and $z$-classes of an extraspecial $p$-group.
-It is well known that for any prime $p$ and every positive integer $a$, there exists, upto isomorphism, exactly two extraspecial groups of order $p^{2a+1}$.
+We now compute the number of distinct centralizers and $z$-classes of an extraspecial $p$-group ($p$ a prime).
+It is well known that every extraspecial $p$-group has order $p^{2a+1}$ for some positive integer $a$ and for every positive integer $a$, there exists, upto isomorphism, exactly two extraspecial groups of order $p^{2a+1}$.

 \begin{prop} Let $G$ be an extraspecial $p$-group of order $p^{2a+1}$ for some prime $p$.
 Then $\mid \Cent(G) \mid =\mid z-class \mid=\frac{p^{2a}-1}{p-1}+1$. \end{prop}

 \begin{proof} Using \cite[Pp. 5]{lewis}, we have $\mid C(x) \mid= p^{2a}$ for all $x \in G \setminus Z(G)$.
 Now the result follows from Proposition \ref{prop22}, noting that here we have $\mid Z(G) \mid=p$. \end{proof}